fsb-edu/DataVisualizationBook/README.md

 1. Make sure *python* and *pip* are installed and their *paths* are added to the **PATH** environment variable in the System variables.
-2. Install JupyterBook using `pip install -U jupyer-book`
+2. Install JupyterBook using `pip install -U jupyter-book`
 3. Check if everything went well with the installation by running: `jupyter-book --help`

 ## Creating a book